mozzius/topthorn-cms/src/pages/about/index.md

     title: Stephanie Dowson-Alexander
     text: >-
       Steph is our Centre Manager and also runs the Millbank Livery.
-Steph trained at Newton Hall Equitation Centre and has been worked at Topthorn since 2018, planning the shows and running the office in between training her own two event horses.
+Steph trained at Newton Hall Equitation Centre and has worked at Topthorn since 2018, planning the shows and running the office in between training her own two event horses.

       Instagram: @sda.eventing
   - image: /img/charlotte.jpg